-Linh Nguyen is a graduate of The University of Texas at Arlington, where he received his B.F.A with a concentration in Ceramics and his M.Ed. in Educational Leadership and Policy Studies.
-Linh has over 20 years of experience as an educator working in the public school, where he served as an art teacher at Arlington High School, AISD Visual Arts Curriculum Coordinator and is currently serving as the Assistant Director of Fine Arts over the Visual Arts program.
+Linh Nguyen is a graduate of The University of Texas at Arlington, where he received his Bachelor of Fine Arts with a concentration in Ceramics and his M.Ed. in Educational Leadership and Policy Studies.
+Linh has over 26 years of experience as an educator working in the public schools, where he served as an art teacher at Arlington High School, AISD Visual Arts Curriculum Coordinator and is currently serving as the Assistant Director of Fine Arts over the Visual Arts program.

 Linh resides in Arlington with his wife, Jennifer, who is an educator in AISD.
 They have two sons and a daughter who attend Arlington schools.
 When not spending time with his family, Linh loves to fish, cook and create on the potter’s wheel.

 Barbara Keaton has been with the Arlington school district since 1989 teaching general music at Johns, Goodman, and Ashworth elementary schools as well as directing the auditioned all-city choir now known as the Arlington Children’s Chorus.
 She received her BMEd and MMEd degrees from the University of Texas at Austin, has taught elementary through college in Texas and Virginia, and has presented workshops in the US and Canada.

 A member of TMEA, she has served in various capacities and has presented at TMEA conventions which includes co-directing the Arlington Children’s Chorus as a 2008 TMEA honor choir.
 Awards include AWARE, Bayard H. Friedman, MLK Education, Teacher of the Year(s), PTA Life Member, and other community recognitions.